-The other thing I absolutely love doing is making the placecards.
+Part of the fun of table setting is making the place cards.
 I love how they turned out this year!
 Here is how I made them:

 How to Make Thanksgiving Place Card Holders out of Twine Balls

 - Purchase a box of “decorative accents” from any craft store.
 I got mine in the WalMart craft department (it’s the only “craft” store in town).
 It included the twine balls, plus several other types which I did not use.
+These are the ones I purchased.
 You can get similar twine balls here.

-- Play with the twine balls to see how they best standd up straight, and then use hot glue to attach paperclips to them.
-Make sure to put the paperclip in far enough to the ball so that its center of gravity won’t change too drastically once you add the name card.
+- Play with the twine balls to see how they best stand up straight, and then use hot glue to attach paperclips to them.
+Make sure to put the paperclip in far enough inside the twine ball so that its center of gravity won’t change too drastically once you add the name card.
 Also make sure to use enough glue so the paperclip stays stable—it may be more than you think.

 - Print the names out onto plain white cardstock.
 For the name cards I used the fonts “Austie Bost Rest of Our Lives” for the script, and “Copperplate Gothic” (should come installed on most computers) for the print.

 - Use a punch to punch a design out of patterned paper.
-I punched owls (I used this punch from Stampin’ Up!, but only used the owl part) out of brown patterned paper, inked the edges with black ink, and then adhered them next to the names.
+I punched owls (I used a punch from Stampin’ Up!, that is now discontinued) out of brown patterned paper, inked the edges with black ink, and then adhered them next to the names.

 - Use a paper trimmer to cut the names out.